As an ongoing effort to help maintain social distancing recommendations, our volunteer program has been temporarily

 Contact us if you are interested in bringing a group for a one-time volunteer opportunity.

-C.A.R.E.'s volunteer orientation and application are now on online, so it's easier than ever to get started!
+C.A.R.E.'s volunteer orientation and application are online, so it's easy to get started!
 Follow the steps below (in this order) to volunteer.

 Take orientation quiz: This short quiz ensures that our volunteers understand the main points from our volunteer orientation video.
 The quiz is password protected.
 The password is available in the orientation video.
 You must get at least four out of five questions correct, and we will contact you by email if you need to retake the quiz.

 Complete online application: Provide your basic information.
 This application should take five minutes or less.
 Click here to access the application (NOTE: If you are volunteering as a family, each family member must complete an application).
 You schedule your Volunteer Mentor shift when you submit your application.